-Defining swing trading is pretty simple.
-It’s a short-term forex trading strategy for a trader buying or selling currency, based upon technical indicators that suggest the future occurrence of a downward or upward trend.
+Swing trading is a short-term strategy for a trader who is buying or selling currency using technical indicators that suggest an impending price movement.
 This trend can span any length of time, ranging from days to weeks.
-Swing traders place a heavy amount of emphasis upon technical analysis, as a means of tracking a currency and determining when a “swing” is likely to occur.
-Swing trading generally means the trader will not be concerned with the long-term value of a currency, looking instead to profit from peaks and dips in momentum.
+Swing traders place a heavy emphasis on technical analysis as a means of tracking a currency and determining when a “swing” is likely to occur.
+Swing trading generally means the trader isn’t concerned with the long-term value of a currency, looking instead to profit from peaks and dips in momentum.

 Advantages of Swing Trading